AntoineRR/nesmulator-core/TESTS.md

-## Nesmulator Tests
+# Nesmulator Tests

+## Displaying logs

 The logs of the CPU and the PPU, including the disassembly of the ROM code, can be displayed in a similar manner to [Nintendulator](https://www.qmtpro.com/~nes/nintendulator/).
 This has been useful to compare the logs of my emulator to the ones from Nintendulator when nestest.nes is run on automation.
 The logs are the same on both emulators.
 They can be displayed using the `-l` flag.

+Additionally, a level of debugging can be chosen with the `d` flag, followed by a debug level, from 1 to 4 included, 4 being the highest level of debugging.

+## Test ROMS

 I used several test ROMs for testing my emulator.
-The CPU and PPU ones can be found [here](https://github.com/christopherpow/nes-test-roms), and the test ROMS for the mappers are [here](https://pineight.com/nes/holydiverbatman-bin-0.01.7z).
+Those can be found [here](https://github.com/christopherpow/nes-test-roms), and the test ROMS for the mappers are [here](https://pineight.com/nes/holydiverbatman-bin-0.01.7z).
 Some nes_instr_test ROMs fail because some undocumented opcodes are not implemented correctly for now.

-Here are the results :
+Here are some of the results :

 ### CPU